Syllabus (FAS CS51) #

 Exams #

 There will be two midterm exams, one before spring recess and one at end of term, typically in the evening.
 The exams are typically open-book, open-notes, open-computer, but closed-internet, proctored 90-minute exams.
+We provide much more detail about the exam structure and procedures, which you should familiarize yourself with before the exams.
 See the course calendar for the current timing of the exams.

 Unlike the labs and problem sets in the course, exams do not have inherent flexibility in their timing.
 We therefore attempt to provide some flexibility in exam scheduling.
 You should pay special attention to the policies below, as dealing with these matters early can be quite important.